Signature of pressure-induced topological phase transition in ZrTe$_5$: Experimental Results and Discussion

-Following the methodology of Ref.\,\cite{zrte5_multicarrier_kkz}, the magnetotransport curves from \hyperref[fig3]{Fig.~\ref{fig3}} can be fitted with the MCT model (\hyperref[mctsigma1]{Eqs.~\ref{mctsigma1}}), with results of this fitting being shown in \hyperref[fig4]{Fig.~\ref{fig4}}.
+Following the methodology outlined in Sec.
+II, the magnetotransport curves from \hyperref[fig3]{Fig.~\ref{fig3}} can be fitted with the MCT model (\hyperref[mctsigma1]{Eqs.~\ref{mctsigma1}}).
+The effects of pressure on the MCT fitting are demonstrated in detail in Supplementary Note 3.
+For a few selected temperatures, the fitted curve (the $\sigma_\text{xx(xy)}$ of the fit result) has been transformed back into $R_\text{xx(xy)}$ and plotted as black dotted lines in \hyperref[fig3]{Fig.~\ref{fig3}}.
+The results of the fitting along the full temperature range are shown in \hyperref[fig4]{Fig.~\ref{fig4}}.
 The signed carrier density ($n_\text{3D,i}$) trends with temperature are plotted for the low-mobility ($i=2,3$, panel (c)) and high-mobility ($i=4,5$, panel (e)) carriers.
 The corresponding mobilities ($\mu_\text{i}$) are plotted below, in \hyperref[fig4]{Fig.~\ref{fig4}} (d) and (f), respectively.
-It can be seen that each panel features an electron type ($i=2,4$, with $n_\text{3D}<0$) and a hole type ($i=3,5$, with $n_\text{3D}>0$) carrier, with the dominant carrier type changing near $T_\text{p}$.
+It can be seen that each panel features an electron type ($i=2,4$, with $n_\text{3D}<0$) and a hole type ($i=3,5$, with $n_\text{3D}>0$) carrier, with the dominant carrier type changing near $T_\text{p}$, in a manner consistent with the expectation of freeze-out due to the shift of the chemical potential with temperature.
 This is most easily visible in panel (e) corresponding to the high-mobility Dirac-like bands near $\Upgamma$.
 A notable pressure dependence can be seen in this high-mobility pair.
 For the hole type carrier ($i=5$), visible at higher temperatures, we observe a decrease of its $n_\text{3D}$ amplitude with pressure.
 Meanwhile, the electron carrier ($i=4$), which becomes relevant at lower temperatures, shows the opposite, an increase in the density with pressure.
+Note that at the lowest temperatures, where Landau level physics and phase coherence effects become relevant, the results of the MCT fitting should not be considered accurate.
 The $\sigma_1$ contribution of edge-confined carrier is shown in \hyperref[fig4]{Fig.~\ref{fig4}} (b), exhibiting a notable decrease with increasing pressure.
 This carrier has no associated mobility value.